punitarani/notes/Operating Systems/0 Linux Commands.md

 Also, it preserves the timestamps and attributes of the original files and directories, unless specified with options.

 Also, as mentioned, `mv` command can be used to rename files and directories, it is useful when you want to change the name of a file/folder and you are already in the location where the file/folder is located.

+## `rm`

+`rm` stands for "remove" and is used to remove files and directories in the file system.

+Here are some common usage examples:

+- `rm file1` - removes the file "file1"
+- `rm -r dir1` - removes the directory "dir1" and its contents
+- `rm file1 file2 file3` - removes multiple files
+- `rm -f file1` - removes the file "file1" without prompting for confirmation

+`rm` also accepts some options:

+- `-d`or `--dir` - remove empty directories
+- `-f` or `--force` - ignore nonexistent files and never prompt
+- `-i`or `--interactive` - prompt before every removal
+- `-r` or `-R` or `--recursive` - remove directories and their contents recursively
+- `-v` or `--verbose` - explain what is being done